sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.md

  Here, we see an efficiency gain of up to 47x using {{{c_graph}}}.

- * Improve accuracy of graph eigenvalues (Rob Beezer) -- New routines compute eigenvalues and eigenvectors of integer matrices more precisely than before.
-Rather than convert adjacency matrices of graphs to computations over the real or complex fields, adjacency matrices are retained as matrices over the integers, yielding more accurate and informative results for eigenvalues, eigenvectors, and eigenspaces.
+ * Improve accuracy of graph eigenvalues (Rob Beezer) -- New routines to compute eigenvalues and eigenvectors of integer matrices more precisely than before.
+Rather than converting adjacency matrices of graphs to computations over the real or complex fields, adjacency matrices are retained as matrices over the integers, yielding more accurate and informative results for eigenvalues, eigenvectors, and eigenspaces.
 Here is a comparison involving the computation of graph spectrum:
  {{{#!python numbers=off
 # BEFORE